 - Cover the floor and the remaining objects with plastic sheets.
-Our professional home painters always cover the floor and anything we moved to the centre of the room with a plastic sheet.
+Our professional home painters always cover the floor and anything we move to the centre of the room with a plastic sheet.
 We do not use or recommend using fabric to cover during painting jobs because paint can be soaked through the fabric and sometimes, it is impossible to get rid of the paint from the fabric’s surface.
 Even while being very careful, paint can still drip during painting jobs.
 Paint drops can be hard or sometimes, even impossible to remove paint from some surfaces without damaging them.
 That’s why we ensure that everything in the room is covered with plastic sheets.

 - Tape the electric switchboard, trim, windows & door frame.
 We use painter’s tape (masking tape) to mask off your mouldings, windows, doors, switchboards, etc. Our painters also mask it off where it meets the edge of the wall and at all the necessary places.

 - Repair damaged areas.
-We start with repairing and fixing every dents, chips, or crack over the wall and ceiling with POP (Plaster of Paris), Wall Putty, Gypsum Compounds, etc. Patch small imperfections with the mixture of POP (Plaster of Paris) and Putty.
+We start with repairing and fixing every dents, chip, or crack over the wall and ceiling with POP (Plaster of Paris), Wall Putty, Gypsum Compounds, etc. Patch small imperfections with the mixture of POP (Plaster of Paris) and Putty.
 For larger holes and cracks, we use POP to fill it with the use of a putty knife and allow the patches to dry, then sand smooth.
 This is the most important part of the entire painting process.
 Because no paint, regardless of its cost, colour, thickness, or manufacturer’s claims, can hide a pockmarked or cracked surface.

 - Sanding the wall.
 If the walls are already glossy or slick, the paint might have a harder time adhering to the existing finish.
 Our experienced painters use fine-grit sandpaper, like 150-grit or 180-grit, and go over the walls lightly in a circular motion.
 We sand just enough to remove the shiny surface of the paint from the ceiling and the walls.
-When the grit of one section becomes covered with dust, we switch to an unused section and continue, after this we wipe down the walls with a dry cloth to remove any dust.
+When the grit of one section becomes covered with dust, we switch to an unused section and continue, after this, we wipe down the walls with a dry cloth to remove any dust.
 We don’t sand enough to sand down into the paint or the wall underneath, as this might create an uneven appearance in the paint job.

 - Priming the wall.
 We don’t always prime a wall before painting it.
 But it becomes mandatory to prime it when we’re painting a new drywall or going to paint from a very dark colour to light colour (or light colour to dark colour) Or there are holes and patch up one the walls.